mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

       ```
     * select "Attach" from dropdown at top

+## Deleting Files

+* select in Explorer view and press delete key
+* will ask for confirmation to move to trash / recycle bin
+  unless you check "Do not ask me again" (not advised)

 ## Editor Tabs
   * tabs for files containing unsaved changes have a white circle after the file name
   * Explorer file names have a white circle before the names of files with unsaved changed